Friday, October 25, 2024

 We have ranked choice voting now, so it's not just a matter of choosing a favorite -- you have to have an order of preference (at least amongst viable candidates).
 As far as I can tell, there are four candidates who seem to have a plausible shot: Rene Gonzalez, Carmen Rubio, Keith Wilson, and Mingus Mapps.

 1. Keith Wilson.
 Wilson is the "outsider" candidate -- he's never held political office before -- and for me that's actually a significant strike against him.
 I think politics is a job, and one people get better at with experience.
-That said, the entire field of candidates seems profoundly unimpressive this year, and Wilson -- who at the very least seems to be thoughtful and dedicated to public service.
+That said, the entire field of candidates seems profoundly unimpressive this year, and Wilson -- who at the very least seems to be thoughtful and dedicated to public service -- seems best of an uninspiring lot.
 Most people agree that homelessness is the critical issue in Portland, and Wilson has made that his signature issue -- not just as a matter of rhetoric, but actually putting in the work to really study best practices around the country to try and figure out what will work for Portland.
 I admit that I still don't fully have a bead on the nitty-gritty here, but it seems like Wilson is landing in a place in between the twin poles of "snuggle the problem until it goes away" and "send in the shock troopers", and that appeals to my progressive pragmatist sensibilities.

 2. Mingus Mapps.
 Great name, first of all.
 The bead on Mapps seems to be that he's a good and thoughtful guy, but has not been especially effective in his tenure on the Portland City Commission.
 That's turned off several would-be supporters who were big boosters of his when he first ran for elective office.
 For me, good instincts and blandly inoffensive isn't a rousing endorsement, but it still pushes him into second place given his contenders.